Nebraska: Industry

 Kool-Aid was created in 1927 by Edwin Perkins in the city of Hastings, which celebrates the event the second weekend of every August with Kool-Aid Days, and Kool-Aid is the official soft drink of Nebraska.
 CliffsNotes were developed by Clifton Hillegass of Rising City.
 He adapted his pamphlets from the Canadian publications, Coles Notes.

 Omaha is home to Berkshire Hathaway, whose chief executive officer (CEO), Warren Buffett, was ranked in March 2009 by Forbes magazine as the second-richest person in the world.
-The city is also home to Mutual of Omaha, InfoUSA, TD Ameritrade, West Corporation, Valmont Industries, Woodmen of the World, Kiewit Corporation, Union Pacific Railroad, and Gallup.
+The city is also home to Mutual of Omaha, InfoUSA, West Corporation, Valmont Industries, Woodmen of the World, Kiewit Corporation, Union Pacific Railroad, and Gallup.
 Ameritas Life Insurance Corp., Nelnet, Sandhills Publishing Company, Duncan Aviation, and Hudl are based in Lincoln.
 The Buckle is based in Kearney.
 Sidney is the national headquarters for Cabela's, a specialty retailer of outdoor goods now owned by Bass Pro Shops.
 Grand Island is the headquarters of Hornady, a manufacturer of ammunition.

 The world's largest train yard, Union Pacific's Bailey Yard, is in North Platte.
 The Vise-Grip was invented by William Petersen in 1924, and was manufactured in De Witt until the plant was closed and moved to China in late 2008.

 Lincoln's Kawasaki Motors Manufacturing is the only Kawasaki plant in the world to produce the Jet Ski, all-terrain vehicle (ATV), and MULE product lines.
 The facility employs more than 1,200 people.

 The Spade Ranch, in the Sandhills, is one of Nebraska's oldest and largest beef cattle operations.